Terms | Application Deadlines | Eligibility | Course Information | Program Fees | Housing and Meals

-The tuition exchange agreement between the College of William & Mary and WU Wien allows W&M students to pay their regular tuition and fees to W&M while taking classes at WU Wien.
-Students will pay for housing, meals, and other fees on site in Vienna.
+The tuition exchange agreement between William & Mary and WU Wien allows W&M students to pay their regular tuition and fees to W&M while taking classes at WU.
+Students will pay for housing, meals, and other fees on-site in Vienna.

 Students participating in semester long study abroad programs must have a visa and/or required entry documents.
 Please familiarize yourself with the requirements prior to applying and begin the application process immediately after you are nominated for the program.
 As a reminder, your passport must be valid for at least 6 months after the end of the program.

 WU does not operate its own accommodations.
 Rather, students live in residence halls run by OeAD, the main housing provider for students in Austria.
 WU has made a pre-reservation in certain OeAD residence halls to make sure that housing is guaranteed for its incoming exchange students, provided students apply by the accommodation deadline.
 W&M students should apply and pay a deposit for the OeAD student residence hall by November 15 (spring) and May 15 (fall).
 Housing is paid on-site in Vienna.